Unfortunately, I have some painfully bad news. You will be required to do math in respiratory therapy school.

 48. What is the expiratory time when the rate is set to 25/min and the inspiratory time is 0.75 seconds?

-49. What flow rate would be necessary in order to deliver a tidal volume of 600 mL with a constant waveform at a respiratory rate of 15/min with an I:E of 1:4?
+49. What flow rate would be necessary to deliver a tidal volume of 600 mL with a constant waveform at a respiratory rate of 15/min with an I:E ratio of 1:4?

 50. What tidal volume setting for mechanical ventilation would be appropriate for a 5’2″ female patient with normal lungs?

-51. How should the initial minute ventilation setting be adjusted for an adult patient who has a body temperature of 40 °C?
+51. How should the initial minute ventilation setting be adjusted for an adult patient with a body temperature of 40° C?

 Increase it by 30% because the minute ventilation would have to be increased by 10% for each degree above 37° C.